Mathematical Formulation

 \(\underline{I}^p_{\omega ne}, \overline{I}^p_{\omega ne}\)

-Minimum and maximum capacity of an ESS (e.g., hydro power plant, closed-/open-loop pumped-storage hydro)
+Minimum and maximum storage of an ESS (e.g., hydropower plant, closed-/open-loop pumped-storage hydro)

 GWh